Dusty Limits: Biography

-Innes is from Brisbane, Queensland, Australia, where they first appeared in cabaret.
-They made their European debut in 1999.
-They have a three octave vocal range and is noted for their interpretations of the songs of Kurt Weill, Cole Porter, Noël Coward, Tom Waits, Stephen Sondheim, Jacques Brel, Portishead, Tom Lehrer, David Bowie, Philip Jeays and Nick Cave.
-They write songs, usually with a macabre or satirical twist, including such songs as "I Am A Jolly Self-Harmer", "Cocaine Socialist", "Beaucoup de Lifting", "Is It Too Late?", "Imagine (Think of the Kids)" and "Poor".
+Innes is from Brisbane, Queensland, Australia, where he first appeared in cabaret.
+He made his European debut in 1999.
+He has a three octave vocal range and is noted for his interpretations of the songs of Kurt Weill, Cole Porter, Noël Coward, Tom Waits, Stephen Sondheim, Jacques Brel, Portishead, Tom Lehrer, David Bowie, Philip Jeays and Nick Cave.
+He wrote songs, usually with a macabre or satirical twist, including such songs as "I Am A Jolly Self-Harmer", "Cocaine Socialist", "Beaucoup de Lifting", "Is It Too Late?", "Imagine (Think of the Kids)" and "Poor".

-Since 1992, they also performed as an actor on stage and film, sometimes also performing under the name of Dorian Black.
-They perform regularly throughout the UK as a singer, comic and compere, both in solo shows and as part of variety bills.
-They are the director and compere of the Black Cat Cabaret which appeared at the Café de Paris every Friday in 2013, along with frequent appearances at the Café de Paris and which now takes place at various London venues.
-They also produced and co-hosted the monthly Savoy Cabaret at the Savoy Hotel.
+Since 1992, he also performed as an actor on stage and film, sometimes also performing under the name of Dorian Black.
+He performs regularly throughout the UK as a singer, comic and compere, both in solo shows and as part of variety bills.
+He is the director and compere of the Black Cat Cabaret which appeared at the Café de Paris every Friday in 2013, along with frequent appearances at the Café de Paris and which now takes place at various London venues.
+He also produced and co-hosted the monthly Savoy Cabaret at the Savoy Hotel.

-They were the director and host of Cabaret at Scarfes Bar, which took place monthly at the Rosewood London from 2014 to 2017.
+He was the director and host of Cabaret at Scarfes Bar, which took place monthly at the Rosewood London from 2014 to 2017.

-They won the London Cabaret Award for Best Host/Compere in 2012, 2013 and 2015.
+He won the London Cabaret Award for Best Host/Compere in 2012, 2013 and 2015.

-They are the Patron of Cabaret vs Cancer, a charity which raises money for cancer relief and research in the UK.
+He is the Patron of Cabaret vs Cancer, a charity which raises money for cancer relief and research in the UK.